OpenClaw Native Memory Activation Kit

 • A native memory activation decision record

-• A QA matrix for stale recall, missed recall, and over-retrieval
+• A QA matrix for stale recall, missed recall, over-retrieval, indexed-health, and transcript-hygiene checks

 • A one-shot rollout sequence for the first OpenClaw memory pilot